procount/pinn/README.md

 PINN is only available in 1 format:
 - `PINN-Lite` does not include any Operating Systems at all.

+#### Local Images on SD card

+PINN can install local images that are found in the /os folder on the SD card.
+These can include any of the original NOOBS images, or any other OS that is formatted with a .tar.xz file for each partition.
+Whilst this can be a convenient way to host the installable images as they can be installed offline, it does take up some valuable SD card space.

+#### Local Images on USB stick

+PINN can install local images that are found in the /os folder on a USB memory stick.
+These can include any of the original NOOBS images, or any other OS that is formatted with a .tar.xz file for each partition.
+This is a convenient way to install images whilst offline, yet it doesn't use up any additional space on the SD card.

 #### OS Network Download